YottaDB/YDBDoc/ProgGuide/utility.rst

 Example:

 .. parsed-literal::
-   GTM>DO ^%FREECNT
+   YDB>DO ^%FREECNT
    Region          Free     Total          Database file
    ------          ----     -----          -------------
    DEFAULT           81       100 ( 81.0%) /home/gtmuser1/.fis-gtm/V5.4-002B_x86/g/gtm.dat
-   GTM>
+   YDB>

-This example invokes %FREECNT at the GTM> prompt that displays the number of free blocks and percentage of free space available in the current global directory.
+This example invokes %FREECNT at the YDB> prompt that displays the number of free blocks and percentage of free space available in the current global directory.

 +++++++++++++++++
 %XCMD